theohbrothers/PSModulePublisher/README.md

 ## Introduction

-This project provides CI templates and scripts that other projects can utilize for building, testing, and publishing PowerShell modules.
+This project provides CI templates and cmdlets that other projects can utilize for building, testing, and publishing PowerShell modules.

 ### Main project structure